AdamH207/Microservice/README.md

 Installation & Deployment
     - activate virtual environment and run python app.py

-Testing tool
 For testing a good way is to install Postman tool.